Trans-Am Series: Schedules

 For 2017, the schedule was reorganized, with five race venues (Homestead-Miami Speedway, Road Atlanta, Watkins Glen, Virginia International Raceway, and New Jersey Motorsports Park) receiving new dates, the Indianapolis Motor Speedway being added, and Louisiana's NOLA Motorsports Park being dropped.

 For 2018, the Brainerd, MN and New Jersey Motorsports Park races were dropped, and a race at the Pittsburgh International Race Complex was added for the TA, TA3, and TA4 classes only.
 There are now 12 race venues on the Trans Am Championship Series schedule (8 permanent road courses / 3 temporary road courses / 1 temporary street circuit), with the Chevrolet Detroit Grand Prix presented by Lear race being open to TA2 class cars only.
 There are actually 13 actual races on the schedule, as the TA2 cars race twice in Detroit.

 For 2018, the West Coast Championship's race at Willow Springs, CA was dropped, Sonoma, CA was added, and a shared race at INDY was added, expanding their series to a separate 3 round competition, plus two shared races (3 permanent road courses / 2 temporary road courses).

-The schedule for 2019 continues to be 12 races long (including two "shared events" with the West Coast Championship Series), but the mid-April Homestead, Florida race date changes to an early May event at Weathertech Raceway, Laguna Seca, California—the first time the series has raced there since 2004.
-The early August Pittsburgh race was also dropped, having been replaced by the Memorial Day Motorsports Festival at Connecticut's Lime Rock Park, the first time the series will have raced there in three years, and it will be the thirtieth time overall.
-Additionally, the Indianapolis race weekend moves from mid-June to early August, and the "shared" Circuit of the Americas (COTA) race weekend moves from early November back to early October.
-The Chevrolet Detroit Grand Prix presented by Lear moves from early June to May 31—June 2, just four days after the event at Lime Rock Park ends.
-The season finale at Daytona International Speedway moves up one week to mid-November.
+The schedule for 2019 continued to be 12 races long (including two "shared events" with the West Coast Championship Series), but the mid-April Homestead, Florida race date changed to an early May event at Weathertech Raceway, Laguna Seca, California—the first time the series raced there since 2004.
+The early August Pittsburgh race was also dropped, having been replaced by the Memorial Day Motorsports Festival at Connecticut's Lime Rock Park, the first time the series raced there in three years, and was the thirtieth time overall.
+Additionally, the Indianapolis race weekend moved from mid-June to early August, and the "shared" Circuit of the Americas (COTA) race weekend moved from early November back to early October.
+The Chevrolet Detroit Grand Prix presented by Lear moved from early June to May 31—June 2, just four days after the event at Lime Rock Park ended.
+The season finale at Daytona International Speedway moved up one week to mid-November.

 On the 2019 West Coast Championship schedule, the season is one race longer (6), and opens a couple of weeks earlier at Willows, California's Thunderhill Raceway Park.
-The shared event at Laguna Seca takes place in early May, with Sonoma moving from early June to mid-June, replacing the shared event at the Indianapolis Motor Speedway.
-The shared event at Circuit of the Americas (CoTA) moves from early November to early October.
+The shared event at Laguna Seca took place in early May, with Sonoma moved from early June to mid-June, replacing the shared event at the Indianapolis Motor Speedway.
+The shared event at Circuit of the Americas (CoTA) moved from early November to early October.